 Domestic Violence Protection Notices and Orders (DVPN and DVPO)

-Domestic Violence Protection Notices (DVPN) and Domestic Violence Protection Orders (DVPO) provide us with powers to protect you if you are a victims of domestic abuse by removing violent partners from your home.
+Domestic Violence Protection Notices (DVPN) and Domestic Violence Protection Orders (DVPO) provide us with powers to protect you if you are a victim of domestic abuse by removing violent partners from your home.